 Great For: This design is especially great for barns where the horses are friendly with their equine neighbors.

 Our Take: This stall partition designs offers the most possible ventilation and socialization.
 This is because the partition includes a fully vented top-half (1" bars on top or welded mesh).
 The bottom is then filled with tongue and groove lumber.
 We recommend this design to most clients who’d like to maximize ventilation and socialization.

-Partial Privacy Partitions shown.
-The first one-thirds are framed with steel tubing and u-channel to allow you to fill it with lumber.
+Our Partial Privacy Stall Partitions are yet another popular Stall Divider design.
+The first one-thirds the "privacy" section.
+This section is framed with steel tubing and u-channel to allow you to fill it with lumber.
 The back two-thirds of this design includes 1" round bars safely set on 3" centers.